Lead climbing means being the first up the rock, trailing the rope, which

 The leader is responsible for stringing the rope, but also for the safety of the second.
 If placing gear, try not to bury it.
 Protect a pitch to keep your second safe.
 A common scenario is for a leader to protect a crux well, then lead it and scamper off to the next moves or the anchor, instead of placing a piece just above the difficulties.
 In this situation, if your second falls off the crux and the wall overhangs, she could swing out and get stuck in midair.
 Similarily, if you finish a traverse and place pro at the end of it and on the same level as the beginning of the traverse, your partner will take a nasty pendulum if she falls.
 The farther up you can safely climb before placing that piece the better.
 Treat your second well: that’s your belayer.

-Begin your lead career in the gym.
+Begin your lead climbing career in the gym.
 Start off monkey-tailing easy toprope routes, and then repeat this process on difficult routes.
-When you’re a confident clipper, take your gym’s lead test and start leading easy climbs.
+When you’re a confident clipper, take your gym’s lead climbing test and start lead climbing easy routes.
 Focus on your technique: Clipping, resting, managing your fear, and whipping are easiest above the mats.
 Once you are a fearless leader, try harder routes that have crimps, slopers, sidepulls, and smears, or are overhung—real rock is more strenuous and finicky than plastic, and nature tends to carve holds that aren’t 10-gallon jugs.
 Practice with your outdoor-climbing partner.
 When you get outside you’ll already be comfortable together.

 When you get to the top of the climb you will either belay your partner up, which is typical of a multipitch route, and continue with the next pitch.
 You can also top out, belay your partner up, and walk off if the route is a single pitch.